Why are temporary contracts with production workers from Eastern Europe booming?

 • Transport

-• Filling drinks
+• Filling beverages

-• Medicinal products production
+• Producing medicinal products

 • Production of cosmetics and fertilisers

-• Production of plastic granulates
+• Producing plastic granulates